There’s really only one thing about seeking out the best technology stocks that stays the same year in and year out:

 The technology sector is constantly in a state of flux.
 And is there any wonder why?
 A group of businesses that make their money by innovating … well, their innovations have a tendency to upend their own industries again and again and again.
 Not to mention, not every technological innovation is a winner.
 For every iPhone, there’s a hoverboard.
 For every artificial intelligence, there’s a 3D TV.

 How, then, do you separate the best tech stocks to buy now from the fad stocks trading on short-lived news trends?
 And how do today’s small technology stocks become tomorrow’s tech giants?
-Read on, and I’ll discuss that, and give you an overview of the best tech stocks for 2025.
+Read on, and I’ll discuss that, and give you an overview of the best tech stocks for the rest of 2025.

 Disclaimer: This article does not constitute individualized investment advice.
 These securities appear for your consideration and not as investment recommendations.
 Act at your own discretion.